wsaihopfsg/ROS_driver/README.md

   * Since my laptop is on Windows Enterprise, I can manipulate the Hyper-V settings to make it run in bridge mode.
 The details can be found in [here](https://github.com/microsoft/WSL/issues/4150#issuecomment-747152240)
   ![image](https://user-images.githubusercontent.com/75309631/102197120-b0de3c80-3efb-11eb-9914-cf481ef990c4.png)

----
-**Outstanding Issue: Pretty printing does not work **

-  * In `launch.json`, we are invoking roslaunch with `"type": "ros"`, but with this type we cannot enable pretty printing which is a property for `cppdbg`